razerofficial/UE4ChromaSDKRT_Versions/README.md

 ## Overview

 `UE4ChromaSDKRT` provides a runtime module for using the `ChromaSDK` (requires UE 4.5.1 or better).
 The runtime module provides a blueprint library and C++ methods for playing Chroma animations.
+See the [Chroma Guide](http://chroma.razer.com/ChromaGuide/) for details on how to make visually interesting Chroma animations using the plugin API.

 ## Tutorials